+PGP's financial instruments include cash and cash equivalents, restricted cash, accounts receivable, investments, accrued payable, and accrued expenses.
+The carrying amounts of cash and cash equivalents, restricted cash, accounts receivable, investments, accounts payable, and accrued expenses approximate fair value because of their short-term nature.
 PGP's derivative instruments to hedge its commodity price risk are recorded at estimated fair values.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants.
 There is a three-tier fair value hierarchy that distinguishes between assumptions based on market data (observable inputs) and PGP's assumptions (unobservable inputs).